 Students who need to take medication during school hours must have a parent/guardian submit a completed medication form to the building office.
 Medicines must be brought in by parent/guardian, not the student, and will be kept in the office and administered by office personnel.
-Medication shall not be carried with the student or kept in a hall locker, even over-the-counter medicines.
-Students that have a prescription to carry epiPens, inhalers, etc., may do so after completing the proper documentation.
+Medication shall not be carried with the student or kept in a hall locker, even overthe-counter medicines.
+Students who have a prescription to carry EpiPens, inhalers, insulin, etc., may do so after completing the proper documentation.